 Whole Grain Mustard

-I went to a party hosted by a German friend once and asked what the difference was between the mustards brought to the US from Germany and the ones available here.
+I went to a party hosted by a German friend once and asked what the difference was between the mustard brought to the US from Germany and the ones available here.
 His reply was one was from Germany and one was from the United States.
 Thus, don’t get too caught up on where your condiments are from.
-Choose a good quality whole grain mustard that is available locally, or even better learn how to make your own.
+Choose a good quality whole grain mustard that is available locally, or make your own!
 The best kind is going to be the type with simple ingredients.
-Water, mustard seeds, vinegar, salt, white wine, lactic acid, maybe one or two other additives depending on the brand and style.
+Water, mustard seeds, vinegar, salt, white wine, lactic acid, and maybe one or two other additives depending on the brand and style.